upbeatcorner/datasciencecoursera/README.md

 In addition to Python, we'll also be making use of the Chrome web browser.
 Although it isn't required, we'd also recommend you check out [git](https://help.github.com/articles/set-up-git), version control software so you can download the course materials after you leave.

 No worries if you don't have this software already installed.
-We'll help you set up everything on Thursday evening.
+We'll help you set up everything up.

 ## Contact

-This course will be taught primarily by Chase Davis, of The New York Times; Presidential Innovation Fellow Jackie Kazil, formerly of The Washington Post; and Matt Wynn, of the Omaha World-Herald.
-If you have any questions, you can reach us here:
+The modified version of this course was taught by:
+- Jackie Kazil: jackiekazil@gmail.com
+- TODO -- add your name

+The original course was created and taught by:
-- Chase: chase.davis@gmail.com
+- Chase Davis, of The New York Times: chase.davis@gmail.com
-- Jackie: jackiekazil@gmail.com
+- Jackie Kazil, formerly of The Washington Post: jackiekazil@gmail.com
-- Matt: matt.wynn@gmail.com
+- Matt Wynn, of the Omaha World-Herald: matt.wynn@gmail.com